Is There A Limit To How Much Gold Or Silver I Can Own? – ITM Trading

 Gold continues to be a universal currency and is held by the leading central banks.
 Central banks are becoming net buyers of gold.
 The Indian Central Bank purchased 200 tonnes of gold from the IMF in October 2009, the largest onetime purchase by a central bank in at least 30 years.
 Gold is a defensive investment – a safe haven asset - and a way of wealth preservation.

 Jean-Marie Eveillard, who is considered among the best global value investors, has 10% to 12% of his most successful investment fund in gold and gold plays.
-Although there is no legal restriction on the amount of gold or silver one can own in the US, one should determine the percentage of gold and silver in the portfolio according to one’s investment horizon and risk appetite.
+Although there is no legal restriction on the amount one can own in the US, one should determine the portfolio according to one’s investment horizon for gold or silver.